 Section 7.
 Personnel Responsibility.
-CSP has the ultimate authority to select discipline and transfer personnel, consistent with applicable laws.
+CSP has the ultimate authority to select, hire, discipline, promote, demote, terminate, and transfer personnel, consistent with applicable laws.
 The School Leader (as defined below) shall be responsible for approving and submitting appropriate hours-worked reports for all hourly employees.
 CSP evaluation and compensation systems shall comply with all applicable laws.

 Section 8.
 School Leader.
-CSP shall identify and appoint a School Leader, with advisory input from the Board, to oversee the management, operation and performance of the Academy, including the Educational Program at the Academy (the "School Leader").
-The Parties agree that among the factors important to the selection of a School Leader would be geographic proximity to the Calumet area or Michigan's Upper Peninsula and an understanding of the Finnish cultural concept of Sisu.
-Thus, CSP shall attempt to recruit from this area before moving to a different pool.
-The School Leader will hold all required certifications as required by the Code.
-The School Leader will be an employee of Partner Solutions for Schools, who may be disciplined and/or terminated by CSP in its sole discretion.
-The School Leader will serve as the on-site supervisor to Staff.
+CSP shall identify and appoint a School Leader, with advisory input from the Board, to oversee the management, operation and performance of the Academy, including the implementation of the Educational Program at the Academy (the "School Leader").
+The School Leader will be an employee of Partner Solutions for Schools, and may be disciplined and/or terminated by CSP in its sole discretion.
+The School Leader will serve as the on-site supervisor to all CSP Staff assigned to the Academy.
 The School Leader, in consultation with CSP, will select and hold accountable all staff in leadership team positions.
 The School Leader shall be responsible for supervising and managing the Educational Program and instruction of students.
 CSP will have the authority, consistent with applicable laws, to select and supervise the School Leader and to hold the School Leader accountable for the success of the Academy.
 CSP shall notify the Board prior to the termination of the School Leader.

-If the Board becomes dissatisfied with the performance of the School Leader, it shall state the causes of such dissatisfaction in writing and deliver it to CSP.
+If the Board becomes dissatisfied with the performance of the School Leader, it shall notify CSP in writing and state the causes of such dissatisfaction to CSP.
 CSP shall have a reasonable period of time to remedy the dissatisfaction; however, if it cannot remedy the dissatisfaction, CSP shall remove and replace the School Leader at the Academy as soon as practicable.
 Additionally, it is agreed that any dissatisfaction of the Board shall be reasonable in nature and related specifically to the duties and responsibilities of the School Leader at the Academy.

 Section 9.
 Teachers and staff.
-CSP will provide administrative support to the School Leader to obtain resumes and credential information for the School Leader to staff the Academy.
+CSP will provide administrative support to the School Leader to obtain resumes and credential information for the School Leader to staff the Academy, in accordance with the Board approved budget.
 CSP will empower the School Leader with the authority to select, hire and hold accountable the teachers and support staff for the operation of the Academy.
 After qualified staff are selected and hired by the School Leader, Partner Solutions for Schools will onboard and provide additional administrative support to the School Leader.
-Teachers employed by CSP are not eligible for purposes of continuing tenure under MCL §38.71 et seq.
+Teachers employed by Partner Solutions for Schools are not eligible for purposes of continuing tenure under MCL §38.71 et seq.

 Section 10.
 Criminal Background Checks.
-CSP agrees that it shall not assign any of its employees, agents or other individuals to perform any services under this Agreement except as permitted under Sections 1230, 1230a, 1230b and related provisions of the Code pertaining to criminal background and criminal conduct checks.
+Partner Solutions for Schools agrees that it shall not assign any of its employees, agents or other individuals to perform any services under this Agreement except as permitted under Sections 1230, 1230a, 1230b and related provisions of the Code pertaining to criminal background and criminal conduct checks.
 The Academy shall require that the results of the criminal background check are received, reviewed, and used (subject to a verification process) by the Academy's Authorized User acting on behalf of the Academy and/or the Board, only as permitted by law to evaluate the qualifications of the individual for his/her assignment.
+Partner Solutions for Schools and CSP agree to maintain the confidentiality of any criminal background records and related documents on behalf of the Academy and in conformance with applicable laws.